Argentinian Flan

 No reviews

-Argentinian flan differs from caramel custard or creme caramel in several ways, with use of sweetened condensed milk and dulce de leche topping instead of caramel.
+Argentinian flan with sweetened condensed milk and dulce de leche sauce

 • Author: TJ